ninegua/ic-utils/README.md

 Set variable IC to use with an existing replica running on a local port.
 For example: 'IC=http://localhost:8000'.

+All canisters installed on IC will have their canister IDs stored in file 'canister_ids.json'.
+Make sure you don't lose this file, otherwise your canisters may become inaccessible if you don't have their IDs.
 ```

 ### Development